Houston Christian Huskies baseball

-The Houston Christian Huskies baseball team, known as the Houston Baptist Huskies until 2022, is a varsity intercollegiate athletic team of Houston Baptist University in Houston, Texas, United States.
+The Houston Christian Huskies baseball team, known as the Houston Baptist Huskies until 2022, is a varsity intercollegiate athletic team of Houston Christian University in Houston, Texas, United States.
 The team is a member of the Southland Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Husky Field in Houston, Texas.
-The Huskies are coached by Lance Berkman.
+The Huskies are currently coached by Clay VanderLaan.

 History

-The Huskies baseball team's first season was in 1964 before ending in 1970.
+The Huskies baseball team's first stint was from 1964-1970.
 The team was idle from 1971 to 1989 before returning in the spring of 1990, competing in the sport in every season since.